emmabateman/simple-neural-logic/README.md

 # simple neural logic

-This code test a simple neural network's ability to learn 6 binary logical operators: AND, OR, XOR, NAND, NOR, and EQUAL.
+This code test a neural network's ability to learn 6 binary logical operators: AND, OR, XOR, NAND, NOR, and EQUAL.

 A line graph is generated plotting F1 scores for each operator against number of training epochs.